caiorss/Functional-Programming/haskell/Basic_Syntax.md

 (*)  :: (Num a)  => a -> a -> a
 ```

 ```
 Value -->  Type --> Typeclass
 ```

 Standard Typeclasses:

-* Show: Representable as String
+-   Show: Representable as String
-* Enum: Enumerable in a list
+-   Enum: Enumerable in a list
-* Num:  Usable as a number
+-   Num:  Usable as a number
-* Ord:  Used for thing with total order
+-   Ord:  Used for thing with total order

-#### Standard Haskell Types
+### Standard Haskell Types<a id="sec-1-3-3" name="sec-1-3-3"></a>

 Credit: [The Haskell 98 Report - Predefined Types and Classes](http://www2.informatik.uni-freiburg.de/~thiemann/haskell/haskell98-report-html/basic.html)